mendhak/mendhak.github.io/_posts/2019-12-03-nextdns-with-nordvpn.md

 ```
-Profile: NextDns Vpn On (2)
+Profile: Vpn On (2)
     	State: VPN Connected [ Active:Any ]
     Enter: Update dynamic ip (3)
     	A1: HTTP Request [  Method:GET URL:https://link-ip.nextdns.io/924d45/0d927fe242bee36c Headers: Query Parameters: Body: File To Send: File To Save With Output: Timeout (Seconds):30 Trust Any Certificate:Off ]

 ```

 This setup works reliably, but is only applicable to the NordVPN connection.
-When you disconnect from the VPN, you'll need to find a different way of reconnecting with NextDNS.
+When you disconnect from the VPN, you are no longer using NextDNS, and you'll need to launch the NextDNS app and connect there.

 <i class="fas fa-check-circle"></i> Works with NordVPN
 <i class="fas fa-check-circle"></i> Works with corporate WiFi/captive portals
+<i class="fas fa-check-circle"></i> Use the NextDNS app when not on VPN - covers wifi and mobile networks
 <i class="fas fa-times-circle"></i> Complicated setup

-<i class="fas fa-times-circle"></i> Use the NordVPN app for WiFi/mobile network
+If you can stick to using NordVPN across all your wifi and mobile connections, then this is a good place to stop.
+It's going to get _even more complicated_ after this.
+Just stop.

+If however, you are looking to automate the switch to NextDNS when NordVPN disconnects, then read on.

 ### Launch NextDNS when VPN disconnects

-Tasker profiles have the concept of Exit Tasks.
+Tasker profiles have the concept of Exit Tasks; we can get Tasker to launch NextDNS when disconnecting from NordVPN.

 In Tasker, long press the right side of the "NextDNS VPN On" profile.
 Press `Add Exit Task` and Create a New Task <i class="fas fa-plus"></i>, "Launch NextDNS"
 Press <i class="fas fa-plus"></i> to add an Action, and search for `Launch App`
 Find NextDNS in the list and select it, then press the back arrow <i class="fas fa-arrow-left"></i>